Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Glen's Personal Note

-From the developer who built their Salesforce system
+From the developer who has been building their platform since day one

 Why Weekly Is the Only Measurement That Matters